-How can I find greater work-life-balance in my business and life?
+How can I find balance in business and life?

 One of the reasons for the unattainability of said dream is that the generally accepted idea of balance between work and life is a myth.
 Many great philosophers and thinkers, such as the gently spoken Alain de Botton, consider that the way we think about work-life balance is fantasy (Watch Alain de Botton’s TED Talk here).